There are some questions in the interview, which you know very well, but are not sure how to frame it properly.

-You might have achieved something in your school, college or in your previous work place and it would make for a perfect answer to this question.
+You might have achieved something in your school, college or in your previous workplace and it would make for a perfect answer to this question.

-You can share your experience, where you were the only girl participating in an article writing competition and you won the first prize beating all the boys of your college.
+Also, you can share your experience, where you were the only girl participating in an article writing competition and you won the first prize beating all the boys of your college.

 You can also share the experience of helping one of your teammates in accomplishing the task which seemed almost impossible to everybody, but you both made it possible and helped retain the customer as well.

 If you have photography as your hobby, then you can share some memorable experiences that you had while shooting one of the perfect pictures of your life.

 In case, you were a good athlete, then you can share your achievements with your interviewer.
 Even volunteer activities will count for this answer.

 4. Share your goals:

 If you have a goal set for yourself that you want to achieve within a specified period of time, and then you can share it with the interviewer.